Asian cities are growing up.

 Asian governments have been supporting the construction of supertalls because skyscrapers are perceived as an effective way to boost the competitiveness of a city’s business environment.
 According to JLL’s Decoding City Performance report, reputation is key in attracting businesses, talent and visitors, and cities are using innovative real estate and impressive skylines to project their brands and identities.

 Super tall pay-off

 While construction costs of supertalls can be high due to issues such as overcoming wind forces and ensuring energy efficiency, the gain can be worth it.
 These “vertical villages” not only generate investment opportunities, but also create value for the surrounding areas, helping lure crowds, drive sales and rental prices, says Lee.
 Additional gains for owners and developers include the ability to display prominent signage and the right to use the name of a significant building.

 Supertall buildings are built primarily for commercial purposes, but many also feature mixed-use spaces including retail stores, observation decks, food and beverage shops, and community areas.

 There has also been an increased focus on place-making to promote social interactions among users of a supertall.
-In light of this, elements such as co-working, as well as green spaces, are incorporated at various levels of the supertall building, says Lee, which help boost the popularity and attractiveness of supertalls to a new generation of workers inhabiting the building.
+In light of this, elements such as the co-working business model, as well as green spaces, are incorporated at various levels of the supertall building, says Lee, which help boost the popularity and attractiveness of supertalls to a new generation of workers inhabiting the building.